theRFnoob/HackRF-Test-Network/README.md

 # How can I help?

-Go to to the Issues tab, find an experiment you want/can make, do it, and report your results in the format described in the specific issue entry you chose.
+Go to to the Issues tab, find an experiment you want/can make, do it, and report your results by adding an answer to the issue using the format described in the specific issue entry you chose.

 # How can I demand a new experiment?